AidanLeeCalamera/Pip-Boy-Inventory-JSON-Generator/README.md

 ## Remote Usage (Recommended for most users)
 1. Go to the [HTML tool website](https://aidanslab.github.io/Pip-Boy-Inventory-JSON-Generator/index.html).<BR/>
    **OPTIONAL:** If you want to use any of the audio and/or image<sup>**1**</sup> files provided, download the DATA folder [provided in releases](https://github.com/AidansLab/Pip-Boy-Inventory-JSON-Generator/releases/tag/DATA) and extract the folder, click "Select DATA Folder" on the website, and select the downloaded DATA folder.
 If you want to add any custom audio and/or image<sup>**1**</sup> files just put them in that folder.
-(Tutorial for how to do custom images will come soon, as for custom audio, it's as simple as running
+(Image tutorial [here](image-tutorial), as for custom audio, it's as simple as running
    `mkdir output && for %F in (*.mp3) do ffmpeg -i "%F" -ac 1 -ar 16000 -af "volume=5dB" -sample_fmt s16 -c:a pcm_s16le -f wav "output\%~nF.wav"`
    in the directory with the audio you want to add, and putting the output files in the DATA folder.
 2. Select "Add Preset Item" to add predefined items or make custom items with the "+ Base Weapon", "+ Base Apparel", and "+ Base Consumable" buttons.